UPPMAX/programming_formalisms/docs/sessions/merge_conflicts/README.md

 ## Strategies to avoid merge conflicts

+- 'Take small steps - always' `[Thomas and Hunt, 2019]` (tip 42).
-- The mantra 'Commit early, commit often'
+  This overlaps with the mantra 'Commit early, commit often'
 - Limit the amount of characters per line: the version control system works on a line-by-line basis